The Saddletramps: History

+Post-breakup

-In 1999, Harmer began a solo career; her solo album You Were Here included a new recording of "Don't Get Your Back Up", which she had originally recorded with The Saddletramps on Yardsale.
+In 1999, following Weeping Tile's breakup, Harmer began a solo career; her solo album You Were Here included a new recording of "Don't Get Your Back Up", which she had originally recorded with The Saddletramps on Yardsale.

 Lindsay, Duguay, and Dehaas formed a new band called Loomer along with Michael Taylor, Iain Thomson, and Scott Loomer.
 The band released an album, Love Is A Dull Instrument in 2004.
-In 2006, Harmer sang "Only Lovers" on the band's second album, Songs of the Wild West Island.
+They followed up in 2006 with Songs of the Wild West Island, which included a guest appearance by Harmer as a duet vocalist on "Only Lovers".

+Andrew Lindsay died in May 2023.